antononcube/SoftwareDesignMethodsWithWL-book/README.md

 The goal of this book is to show how to apply several popular methodologies for software design with Wolfram Language (WL).

 WL is a general, multi-paradigm programming language.
-WL is mostly a functional programming language, but it also can be used in an procedural and Object-Oriented Programming (OOP) manner.
+WL is mostly a functional programming language, but it also can be used in a procedural and Object-Oriented Programming (OOP) manner.
 Of course, since WL is functional it can be also easily used for the creation of Domain Specific Languages (DSL's).

 This book gives concrete directions how to do OOP, Monadic Programming, and DSL designs with WL.